gocheaphosting/easy-paypal-lte/readme.txt

 = Live Demo =

 **EZ PayPal admin interface is feature-rich, user-friendly and functional.
-Please visit this fully functional [live demo site](http://demo.thulasidas.com/ezpaypal "Play with EZ PayPal Admin Interface") to see what it can do for you.**
+Please visit this fully operational [live demo site](http://demo.thulasidas.com/ezpaypal "Play with EZ PayPal Admin Interface") to see what it can do for you.**

 Take a look at the features listed below to appreciate the vast array of tools this little PayPal/IPN implementation offers.